mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/when-crud-mvc-isnt-enough.md

 <div class="caption">Multiple bounded contexts / microservices</div>

-That’s what we could do if we needed to scale out, have separate teams manage separate parts of the enterprise and integrate with each other.
+That’s what we could do if we needed to scale out.
+We could have separate teams manage separate parts of the enterprise and integrate with each other.

-But, I’m not ready to take on the challenge of managing all of those separate deployments today, so I’m sticking with the monolith architecture for a while longer.
+But, I’m not ready to take on that challenge of managing all of those separate deployments today.
+I’m sticking with the monolith architecture for a while longer.

 _If you don't understand this whole bounded-contexts and subdomains thing yet, don't worry.
 It requires a **lot** more explaination to fully grasp.
 It took me a little while to get.
 I'll write about them some more in the [Domain-Driven Design Series](/articles/categories/domain-driven-design/).
 I'll also cover how to create Domain Events and how to subscribe to 'em._